Three dead as dessert supplied to NHS linked to a listeria outbreak

 People most vulnerable to listeria infections should take extra care.
 This includes over-65s, pregnant women and their unborn babies, and babies less than one-month-old.

-The Independent has contacted the FSA, NHS England and Cool Delight Desserts for a comment.
+The Independent has contacted the NHS England and Cool Delight Desserts for a comment.

 Join our commenting forum